 Uplifting and inspiring stories of human kindness have gained far more traction in major publications recently.
 Owing, no doubt, to the otherwise persistently macabre reports concerning COVID-19, the news media have diversified their offerings and more optimistic narratives have become more commonplace.
 Sadly, though, the web pages of the industry publications I frequent have also already begun to circulate reports exemplifying how there will always be those from society’s darkest recesses that look to exploit such tragedies for personal gain.

-Within days of the outbreak gaining a foothold in Europe, reports of cyber criminals and the ways in which they were leveraging fear and uncertainty served as a prominent reminder of how merciless such individuals are.
-Cyber crime has increased following spates of new infections and fear that cyber criminals could target healthcare providers during this pandemic are prominent.
+Within days of the outbreak gaining a foothold in Europe, reports of cybercriminals and the ways in which they were leveraging fear and uncertainty served as a prominent reminder of how merciless such individuals are.
+Cybercrime has increased following spates of new infections and the fear that cybercriminals could target healthcare providers during this pandemic are prominent.
 So much so that several hundred cyber security experts have convened from competing companies to prevent such an occurrence.1

 Finally, the guide should make it clear that WPA, WPA2 or WPA3 encryption must be enabled.

 Encourage awareness of surroundings